istamosh/refresh-repo/README.md

 - git config --global user.email                          = view global settings of email address used for commits
 - git config --global user.email "<email>"                = set global email address for commits
 - git config --global user.name "<name>"                  = set global name for commits
-- git config --global alias.ac "commit -am"               = set alias for automatic add and commit, followed by "git ac <commit message>"
+- git config --global alias.ac "commit -am"               = set global configuration alias for automatic adding files and local commits ("-am" flag), then you can use your custom alias by using command "git ac <commit message>".
+Using alias makes you work more faster (QoL).
+More alias explanation on [here](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).
 - git rebase <branch>                                     = rebase current branch you worked on against the desired branch
 - git fetch origin main                                   = fetch branch from remote branch named "main" into "origin/main" local branch
 - git stash save <savename>                               = stash any changes after git add before working on other branch